Shiritai/v2x-research/PDES/README.md

 Parallel Discrete Event Simulation (PDES) aims to accelerate large-scale Discrete Event Simulation (DES) on parallel computers.
 Its core challenge is to find a balance between leveraging the "speed" of parallel processing and maintaining the inherent "causal order" of DES.
 This report aims to **delve deeply** into the core theories and cutting-edge practices of PDES.

-We will begin by examining the bottleneck of traditional sequential simulation—the "global synchronization barrier"—and analyze the operational philosophies and key mechanisms of the two foundational algorithms in the PDES field: "Conservative" and "Optimistic."
+We will begin by examining the bottleneck of traditional sequential simulation—the "global synchronization barrier"—and analyze the operational philosophies and key mechanisms of the two foundational algorithms in the PDES field: "Conservative" and "Optimistic".
 Next, we will draw a cross-domain analogy between PDES and Database Management Systems (DBMS) to precisely clarify the ideological convergence and mechanistic differences between "Optimistic Concurrency Control" (OCC) and Time Warp.

-The report's focus will then shift to the frontiers of PDES: "adaptive synchronization" and "co-simulation."
+The report's focus will then shift to the frontiers of PDES: "adaptive synchronization" and "co-simulation".
 We will analyze why any single strategy has its limitations and explore how systems can achieve dynamic policy switching.
 Finally, we will use the co-simulation of `ns-3` and `QEMU` as a case study to analyze how State-of-the-Art (SoA) implementations (like `SimBricks`) achieve success in engineering practice through **efficient pairwise synchronization mechanisms**.
 We will conclude by summarizing the new software and hardware challenges this field faces in the upcoming era of large-scale system simulation.

-## Part 1: The Origin of the Problem — Why PDES?
+## 1 The Origin of the Problem — Why PDES?

 ### 1.1 The Bottleneck of Traditional Sequential Simulation: The Global Synchronization Barrier